Absolute Thermal Conductivity Methods

 1. Guarded Hot Plate – This method is ideal for measuring low thermal conductivity materials.

-3. Laser Flash Apparatus – Is also a well-known method for testing medium to high thermal diffusivity.
-If density and specific heat is known, thermal conductivity can be calculated.
+3. Laser Flash Apparatus – This is a well-known method for testing medium to high thermal diffusivity.
+If density and specific heat are known, thermal conductivity can be calculated.

 References: